-Now, current and former Facebook users who were active on the platform between 2007 and 2022 can register to claim a share of the eye-popping sum.
-Follow us down the long road that led to this moment for Facebook – and learn what affected users can expect going forward.
+Follow us down the long road that led to this moment for Facebook — and learn what users affected by the settlement can expect going forward.

 How Facebook got here

 According to the Associated Press (AP), the lawsuit stems from the discovery of Facebook's Cambridge Analytica debacle.
-As reported jointly by the New York Times, Observer, and Guardian in March 2018, data firm Cambridge Analytica paid a Facebook app developer to gain access to 87 million Facebook users' personal data.
-That data was converted into detailed voter profiles used to target U.S. voters on behalf of Donald Trump's 2016 presidential campaign.
+As reported jointly by the New York Times, the Observer of London, and The Guardian in April 2018, data firm Cambridge Analytica paid a Facebook app developer to gain access to 87 million Facebook users' personal data.
+The data was converted into detailed voter profiles used to target U.S. voters on behalf of Donald Trump's 2016 presidential campaign.

 After the revelations, Mark Zuckerberg attempted damage control during testimony in front of frosty congressional panels.
 Many users deleted their Facebook accounts.
 Facebook suffered serious blows to its perception as a trustworthy custodian of people's personal data and communications.